eosho/freshMCP/README.md

 This will:

+- Packages the project/services
-- Create an Azure Container Registry
+- Provision all the necessary Azure services
-- Build and push your Docker image
+- Build and push the Docker images to the Azure Container Registry
-- Create an Azure Container App environment
+- Deploy the images to the Azure Container Apps
-- Deploy your container app
-- Create and configure Azure services (Cosmos DB, AI Search)
-- Set up all necessary connections

 ---